 Landmannalaugar is around 180 kilometers (112 miles) from Reykjavik, which is roughly 3-hours of driving.
 There are generally two ways of getting to Landmannalaugar, this includes self-driving or joining a tour.

-If you’re looking for flexibility, then we definitely recommend renting a car of your own.
-There are three main roads that one can take leading to Landmannalaugar.
+There are three main roads that can take you to Landmannalaugar.
 The easiest and perhaps most popular road is the F208 from the north.
 If you’re coming from Reykjavik then follow Road 1 south until the intersection with Road 30.
 Follow Road 30 all the way down until you reach the exit for Road 32.
 Follow Road 32, it will eventually turn into Road F26, keep following it until you reach F208 which will lead you straight through the Highlands and eventually to Landmannalaugar.

 Option two is the most scenic but also the hardest route, which is also on the F208, but coming from the south.
 If you’re setting off from Reykjavik then again follow the Ring Road (Road 1) south.
 Drive all the way, past Vik, until you reach the exit for Road 208.
 Follow this road until you pass a place called Grafarkirkja.
 In Grafarkirkja the road will divide into 210 and 208, however, continue driving on the 208 until it turns into the F208 leading you to Landmannalaugar.